-When picking a spot to store clothing for an extended period, find a place that is dry, dark and maintains a cool temperature.
-It’s also important to have good airflow and no direct sunlight.
+When picking a spot to store clothing for an extended period, find a dry, dark place that maintains a cool temperature.
+It’s also essential to have good airflow and no direct sunlight.

 Remember these pointers when seeking a storage space:

-- Don’t use airtight containers.
+- Avoid airtight containers.
 Unlike most things in storage, you do not want your clothing storage boxes to be airtight because textiles need circulating air for longevity.
-This is why air quality in the storage area is so important for clothing because any smells or dampness will be absorbed.
-Airtight containers would work for clothing that will only be in storage for a short time.
+This is why air quality in the storage area is so crucial for clothing because any smells or dampness will be absorbed.
+Airtight containers work for clothing that will only be in storage for a short time.

 - Cover clothing racks in breathable fabric.
-Cotton or linen covers will help keep out dust and pests but also allow the air to circulate.
+Cotton or linen covers will help keep out dust and pests and allow the air to circulate.

 - Utilize cedar or cedar oil.
-Placing cedar blocks or lining a storage area with cedar is a healthier way to deter moths than the use of mothballs.
+Placing cedar blocks or lining a storage area with cedar is a healthier way to deter moths than mothballs.
 Plus, cedar won’t leave your clothes with an undesirable smell.